The Aviation Law Review: Switzerland

 In the event of wrongful death, the ensuing expenses, in particular the funeral expenses, shall be compensated (Article 45 of the Code of Obligations).
-Persons who lose their source of support are entitled to compensation for this loss, including the household damage (i.e., compensation for the loss of the deceased's contribution to the daily chores).
-Further, persons close to the deceased – spouse, children, parents – are entitled to compensation for pain and suffering (moral damages) up to an amount of 50,000 Swiss francs.
+Persons who lose their source of support are entitled to compensation for this loss, including household damage (i.e., compensation for the loss of the deceased's contribution to the daily chores).
+Further, persons close to the deceased – spouse, children, parents – are entitled to compensation for pain and suffering (moral damage) up to an amount of 50,000 Swiss francs.
 See Section VIII.iv.

 Establishing liability and settlement

 Usually, in liability cases the parties first try to reach an amicable solution.
 If the dispute cannot be settled out of court, the claimant may bring an action against the defendants before the competent court.
 The proceedings are governed by the Civil Procedure Code.17

 In principle, the ordinary civil courts are competent for liability disputes.
 However, before the litigation starts, usually an attempt at conciliation has to be made before a conciliation authority.
 In the four cantons, Aargau, Berne, Zurich and St Gallen, however, specialised commercial courts are competent to adjudicate commercial cases (e.g., disputes between insurers) if the value in dispute is at least 30,000 Swiss francs.
 In these cases, no conciliation proceedings will be held.
 Parties can bring the case before an arbitral tribunal if they have concluded an arbitration agreement.